Journalist, teacher, and celebrated novelist

 Claire has taught at various colleges and universities, including Amherst College and Kenyon College, and in the MFA program at Warren Wilson College.
 She has written reviews and articles for numerous publications on both sides of the Atlantic, including The New York Times, The Boston Globe, The Nation, The Daily Telegraph (London), The Times (London), and The Times Literary Supplement.

 Claire Messud’s The Emperor’s Children was a New York Times, Los Angeles Times, and Washington Post Best Book of the Year.
 Her first novel, When the World Was Steady, and her book of novellas, The Hunters, were finalists for the PEN/Faulkner Award.
 Her second novel, The Last Life, was a Publishers Weekly Best Book of the Year and Editor’s Choice at The Village Voice.
 All three were New York Times Notable Books of the Year.
 Her most recent novel,The Woman Upstairs, was on several best books of the year lists, including the Huffington Post, Chicago Tribune, Goodreads, Washington Post, and theNew York Times 100 Notable Books of 2013.
+Her most recent book, The Burning Girl, was released in August 2017.
 She is the recipient of a Guggenheim Fellowship, a Radcliffe Fellowship, and the Straus Living Award from the American Academy of Arts and Letters.
 She lives in Massachusetts with her husband and children.

 Praise for Claire Messud

 Claire Messud was wonderful.
 She is so erudite and personable.
 And she is very approachable and generous with her time.— Northern Trust, Chicago